 On the first day of his five-day official visit to Italy, the Chinese Foreign minister, Mr.

-On the first day of his five-day official visit to Italy, the Chinese Foreign minister, Mr. Huang Hua, visited the Italian Foreign Minister, Sr. Arnaldo Forlani, to sign co-operation treaties.
+Background: On the first day of his five-day official visit to Italy, the Chinese Foreign minister, Mr. Huang Hua, visited the Italian Foreign Minister, Sr. Arnaldo Forlani, to sign co-operation treaties.
 The minister exchanged views on international problems of common concern, and agreed on the need to let African nations determine their own future without outside interference.
 After discussing the Camp David agreements, Mr. Huang said all sides should be involved in the peace efforts, and expressed the hope that the United States would succeed in inducing Israel to accept Palestinian and Arab demands.

 SYNOPSIS: Mr. Huang went to the Italian Foreign Ministry after a brief meeting with Prime Minister, Signor Giulio Andreotti.
 He arrived in Rome after attending the United Nations General Assembly.
 The visit is seen as another step in China's policy of improving relations with Western countries, and closely follows Mr. Huang's visit to Greece in September.